 YouTube Premium costs $13.99/month for individuals as of 2026.
-It removes ads on all YouTube videos, lets you download videos for offline watching, allows background play on mobile and includes YouTube Music.
-Whether it is worth the monthly fee depends entirely on how much time you spend on YouTube and what kind of content you watch.
+It removes ads on all YouTube videos, lets you download videos for offline watching, allows background play on mobile, and includes YouTube Music.
+Whether it’s worth the monthly fee depends entirely on how much time you spend on YouTube and what kind of content you watch.

-Used both free and paid for the past year.
+I’ve used both free and paid for the past year.
 The ad-free experience changes how you watch.
 The background play on mobile changes how you listen.
-YouTube Music adds value if you do not already pay for Spotify.
-Here is the honest breakdown of when Premium pays for itself and when free is genuinely fine.
+YouTube Music adds value if you don’t already pay for Spotify.
+Here’s the honest breakdown of when Premium pays for itself and when free is fine.

 What Premium Actually Gives You